anosidium/anosidium/README.md

 ###

-### A macOS and iOS Developer based in London, England, UK
+### A Mac and iOS Developer based in London, England, UK
 Wrote [HacKit](https://apps.apple.com/app/id1549557075), a native macOS Cocoa app for reading Hacker News.
 Has published two iPhone apps, [AirStudy](https://apps.apple.com/app/id1522666005) and [GetCertified](https://apps.apple.com/app/id1523119493).
-And seeking opportunities as a macOS or iOS developer, open to remote, hybrid and relocation.
+And seeking opportunities as a Mac or iOS developer, open to remote, hybrid and possible relocation.

 HacKit can be downloaded on the [Mac App Store](https://apps.apple.com/app/id1549557075).